robinadr/smarter-archives/readme.txt

 == Changelog ==

+= 2.5 =

+* Optimized code, now using more of WP's built-in functions
+* More options to customize the output (or choose to return it now!) -- see code comments for information about options
+* `wp_smart_archives` template tag is now deprecated (but still functional) in favor of **`smarter_archives`**

 = 2.0.1 =

-* updated WordPress compatibility to 3.5.1
+* Updated WordPress compatibility to 3.5.1

 = 2.0 =

-* updated WordPress compatibility to 3.5
+* Updated WordPress compatibility to 3.5
-* main function's output is now completely customizable
+* Main function's output is now completely customizable
 * i18n support added; English domain included
 * Smarter Archives is now licensed under the GPL v2 license

 = 1.5 =

-* updated WordPress compatibility to 3.4.2
+* Updated WordPress compatibility to 3.4.2

 == License ==